Nathdo/AWS-Project/README.md

-# ML Integration - Cloud Architecture Project
+# ML Prediction Integration - Cloud Architecture Project

 Final project for the AWS Cloud Systems Management course.
 This project implements a serverless, AI-driven web application designed to predict and recommend specialized employment training tracks for the Haredi population in Israel using a custom Machine Learning model.